humanmade/altis-documentation/other-docs/guides/pre-release-modules.md

 This will override the version constraint in the `altis/altis` meta package.
 The `@RC` modifier also overrides your project's minimum stability setting.

-The reason these are released as "Release Candidates" is because we do not provide long term support for them.
-For instance if there is a `2.1.0-rc` version as soon `2.2.0-rc` is released then `2.1.0-rc` will no longer be patched.
+Module pre-releases are "Release Candidates" and are not covered by the long term support policy.
+For instance if there is a `2.1.0-rc` version as soon `2.2.0-rc` is released then `2.1.0-rc` will no longer be maintained.
 The features provided in these release candidates will always be part of the following major Altis release.

 ## Example